bitfloat/bitfield/README.md

 #> 6 4:6   nChar_y               xxx              "'y' is that many characters lon…
 #> 7 7:22  numeric_yield         xxxxxxxxxxxxxxxx "'yield' is encoded as floating-…

-# -> prints legend by default, which is also available in bf_env$legend
+# -> prints legend by default, which is also available in bf_legend

 bf_tbl |>
   bind_cols(flags) |>